wovo/hwcpp/docs/hwcpp-primer.md

 macro at the compiler command line, and start your terminal application accordingly.

-If you prefer to use << operators, you can make a cout object from a uart and use that object.
+If you prefer to use &lt;&lt; operators, you can make a cout object from a uart and use that object.
 The object constructor takes care of calling init() on the uart.
 Currently bmptk doen't support global objects with a non-trivial constructor,